JimmyLiang-lzm/biliDownloader/README_EN.md

 6. If the main download line is blocked during the download process, the software will automatically select the alternate line for downloading;
 7. Can download paid cartoon or VIP high-quality video (Updated 2021-10-06);
 8. Downloadable segmented video batches (Updated 2021-10-06);
-9. Downloadable interactive video (Updated 2021-10-22).
+9. Downloadable interactive video (Updated 2021-10-22);
+10. You can use IP proxy or SSR to remove regional resource access restrictions (Updated 2021-11-05);
+11. Add BiliBili music exploration and download function (Updated 2021-11-05).

 ## How to use?🕹